How to Adopt

 Step 1: Learn about our animals

 Learn about our animals!
 Read their summaries, watch any available video links, and see photos of the animals who are ready for adoption here and give us a call or walk in during adoption hours.
 We do our best to serve every client to the best of our abilities during public adoption hours.

 An adoption team member will assist you in finding the perfect pet.
 We use a conversational approach, and will review the medical and behavior needs of the pet you are interested in adopting.
 We want to make sure it’s this could be great fit for both your family and the animal, before spending time with the animal.

 Step 3: Finalizing the adoption

 - Adopters must be 18 or older at the time of adoption, and present a photo ID

 - You may be able to take the pet home immediately as long as they are medically and behaviorally ready and a great match.
 Come prepared to leave with your new friend.

 - For some dogs, we may recommend an introduction to your resident dog.
 We will make an appointment with you during the matchmaking process.
 Do not bring your dog for any initial meetings

 - Some animals may require a post-adoption consult session with our behavior specialists to ensure they are adjusting to the new home.

 - All dogs and puppies should leave the shelter with the appropriate leash and collar (some affordable equipment is available in our thrift store, otherwise we may ask you to purchase elsewhere).
 All cats and kittens must go home in an appropriate carrier.
-We have cardboard available at no charge, and hard sided carriers available for purchase.
+We have cardboard and hard sided carriers available for purchase.
 Please feel free to bring your own cat carrier too!